jamesstaub/euclip/theory-of-operation.md

 ...

 ## Audio Nodes
 Audio nodes are the objects that make up your signal chain.
-The code written in the each track should **setup** a signal chain use *selectors* to **modulate**
+The code written in the each track should setup a signal chain and use *selectors* to play and modulate on each step.

 ## Scripts
-`cracked` and `__` are globally available as the single instance of the cracked audio context.
-While Scripts are meant to be self-contained within a given track, your Cracked scripts can actually define audio nodes that connect and modulate between tracks.
-For example you might have a
+`cracked` and `__` are globally available variables which are the single instance of the cracked audio context.
+While Scripts are meant to be self-contained within a given track, your Cracked scripts can actually define audio nodes that connect to and modulate any other track in the project.

+See the **Selectors** section for more.

 ### The Main Track